 Specific documents for the master's programme in Computer Simulations for Science and Engineering (COSSE)

 - A correctly certified copy of your transcript of records in original language and translated into English.
 All courses taken must be included.
 Please also provide the university course descriptions from your university study guide or the university website in English.
 Web links will be accepted.

 A Curriculum vitae including details on your academic career.

 A letter of motivation including an indication of which specialization you wish to take and why and an indication of your preferred second year university.

 *In order for your application to be considered complete, you need to fill out the online summary sheet.
-If you do not include a summary sheet, this may negatively affect your evaluation score.
+If you do not include a summary sheet, this will negatively affect your evaluation score.
 Please be sure to fill out all of the required information before you submit the form.